datacamp-content-public/courses-linear-programming-for-shipbuilding-and-repair/slides/chapter_1_edd24b8eafc99896f248da104c80d0ac.md

 `@script`
 Linear programming is an optimization technique that uses a few inputs to determine the best way to accomplish a task.
 The task could be to increase throughput, decrease cost or minimize downtime.

 The output of linear programming is the optimal configuration to accomplish that optimization.
-An example  shows the benefits of using linear programming compared to assumptions of what is best.{{4}}
+An example  shows the benefits of using linear programming compared to assumptions of what is best.

 For this course we are working through the text [Illustrated Guide to Linear Programming](https://www.amazon.com/Illustrated-Guide-Linear-Programming/dp/0486262588)